Art as an excuse for depicting prurient interests

 Wikipedia

-Due to censorship and patronage, artists past and present, have to resort to pretexts for displaying the naked human form.
-With painters of the past, the depiction of historical, mythological, and religious subjects often provided such pretexts for nudity in art, as in the temptation of saint Anthony (Félicien Rops and Hieronymus Bosch, more recently, Salvador Dalí), the massacre of the innocents, the battle of the Lapiths and the centaurs), Leda and the Swan, the three graces, and Venus, who has become a byword for the female nude, tout court.
+With painters of the past, the depiction of historical, mythological, and religious subjects often provided such pretexts in such themes as the temptation of saint Anthony (Félicien Rops and Hieronymus Bosch, more recently, Salvador Dalí), the massacre of the innocents, the battle of the Lapiths and the centaurs), Leda and the Swan, the three graces, and Venus, who has become a byword for the female nude, tout court.

 Over time, secular excuses for showing the undraped human form complemented and, later, supplanted these historical, mythological, and religious pretexts, athleticism being one such excuse, as in Edouard Manet’s Olympia.
 In the traditional arts, nudity has long since become accepted, but the same is not yet true with regard to more recent artistic media, such as film.